WSPR Desktop transmitter

 (18MHz, 21MHz, 24MHz, 28MHz and 50MHz)

-The WSPR Transmitter works on four or more Ham band from 136kHz to 50MHz and is powered from 5V.
+The WSPR Transmitter works on one or more Ham band from 136kHz to 50MHz and is powered from 5V.

 Once you have set up your call-sign it will operate independently indoors or outdoors with minimal requirement of interaction from the user.